Angela Stent: Writings

 Her first book, published in 1982 by Cambridge University Press, was From Embargo to Ostpolitik: the Political Economy of West German-Soviet Relations.
 While researching this book, Stent was mugged in Moscow, according to an article she wrote in The New York Times.
 She reported that the policeman investigating the case maintained it could not have happened, declaring, "We have no crime in the U.S.S.R."

 Russia and Germany Reborn: Unification, the Soviet Collapse, and the New Europe was her second book, published by Princeton University Press in 1999.
 In it, she analyzed and narrated the tumultuous events that led to the end of communism in Eastern Europe, the collapse of the Soviet Union, the emergence of modern Russia, and the reunification of West and East Germany.
-Mikhail Gorbachev, former Communist Party First Secretary and then President of the Soviet Union, was among the interviews for the book.
+Mikhail Gorbachev, former Communist Party First Secretary and then President of the Soviet Union, was among the interviewees for the book.
 When Stent asked Gorbachev what world leader he most admired, his answer was "Ronald Reagan was the greatest western statesman with whom I dealt.
 He was an intelligent and astute politician who had vision and imagination."